-Amy Grisak and her husband, Grant, live in Montana with their boys, and often share stories with us about their adventures as beekeepers.
-Did you know that seeing a swarm of bees is a perfectly natural occurrence?
-Read on…
+Amy Grisak and her husband, Grant, live in Montana with their boys and often share stories with us about their adventures as beekeepers.

 A Swarm of Bees?

 A swarm of honey bees is enough to send shivers down the spine of many people, but there’s no need to panic.
 These traveling bees are simply finding a new home.